Understanding the different types of equine ulcers can be difficult and overwhelming.

 - Pyloric ulcers appear at the opening from the stomach into the small intestine.

 Equine ulcers share many common symptoms.
 However, there are a few key differences between hindgut and gastric ulcers.
-You can read about the symptoms of gastric ulcers here.
+You can read about the symptoms of gastric and hindgut ulcers here.

 The hindgut consists of the horse’s large intestine, which includes the caecum, large colon, small colon, rectum, and anus.